ibraym/simple-RAG/README.md

 We use [reviews](https://github.com/yandex/geo-reviews-dataset-2023) dataset form Yandex to create a sparse vectors index and a query engine above it.
 We cleaned the original dataset and generated new datasets located in [datasets folder](./data/datasets/).

+Our implementation can support hybrid mode, where dense and sparse vectors are generated and used for search.
+In that case we need to enable embedding generation and specify the required models for `RAG_SETTINGS['EMBED_MODEL']` and `RAG_SETTINGS['LLM']` attributes in [settings](./simple_rag/settings/base.py) file.
+Also, we need to enable hybrid search mode instead of sparse for  `RAG_SETTINGS['QUERY']['MODE']` attribute.
+(NOT TESTED)

 ### Key Features

 1. **Text Processing and Normalization**: [pipeline.py](./simple_rag/apps/core/pipeline.py)